endriu7777/seokatalog/README.md

    - Set permissions 755 for [lp_cache] directory — collects link popularity sessions
    - Set permissions 755 for rob_pl.db and rob.db files — collect search engine crawler visit data

+   - If you want to add statistics on the left side of the catalog under the search engine, add this code: <php>statPL.php</php> or <php>statENG.php</php> in the block: blok_wyszukiwarka, below the code: <php>formularz.php</php>

 CHANGES COMPARED TO THE ORIGINAL:

   ✓ SQL Injection protection — all queries via PDO